exercism/python/exercises/concept/currency-exchange/.docs/hints.md

 ## 5. Calculate exchangeable value

 - You need to calculate `spread` percent of `exchange_rate` using multiplication operator and add it to `exchange_rate` to get the exchanged currency.
-- Actual rate need to be computed! add exchange rate and exchange fee.
+- Actual rate needs to be computed!
+Add exchange rate and exchange fee.
 - You can get exchanged money affected by commission by using divide operation and type casting _int_.